Olympics-Cycling-No surprise as Denmark set pace in men's team pursuit | Sports-Games

 Olympics-Cycling-No surprise as Denmark set pace in men's team pursuit

-World champions Denmark set the pace in the men's team pursuit with a new Olympic record on Monday as Britain, winners of gold in the last three Games, crept into the medal rounds.
-The Danes, who took the discipline into new territory at the 2020 world championships when they lowered the world record three times, completed 16 laps in 3:45.014.
+World champions Denmark set a searing pace in the men's team pursuit with a new Olympic record on Monday as Britain, winners of gold in the last three Games, crept into the medal rounds.
+The Danes, who took the discipline into new territory at the 2020 world championships when they lowered the world record three times, completed 16 laps of the Izu Velodrome in 3:45.014.

-World champions Denmark set the pace in the men's team pursuit with a new Olympic record on Monday as Britain, winners of gold in the last three Games, crept into the medal rounds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)